Classification of Computer Generations

-With each new generation, the circuitry, size and parts of the computer have been miniaturized, the processing and speed doubled, memory got larger, and usability and reliability improved.
+Computer generation refers to historical stages of computers as characterized by the various technologies.
+With each new generation, computer circuitry, size, and parts have been miniaturized, the processing and speed doubled, memory got larger, and usability and reliability improved.

 Note that the time specified for each generation is tentative and not definite.
 The generations are actually based on evolving chip technology rather than any particular time frame.

-To put it in perspective, the different generations were characterized by electrical current flowing through different processing mechanisms as listed below:
+The five computer generations are characterized by electrical current flowing through processing mechanisms listed below: